pebauer68/tree/README.md

 Debugging on function level offers single stepping.
 For debugging of single commands icr or crystal play should be used.
 Vars and functions are stored in runtime extendable hashes
-with public access via the CLI.
+with public access via the CLI and your scripts.

 ## Installation